-Variously described as outplaced, rifted, separated, let go, restructured, streamlined, right-sized, or downsized, recently my position as a Corporate Outplacement Consultant was eliminated when our international career transition company re-aligned.
+Variously described as outplaced, rifted, separated, let go, re-structured, streamlined, right-sized, notified, and downsized, my position as a Corporate Outplacement Consultant was eliminated when our international career transition company re-aligned.
 Having assessed/counseled/coached hundreds of unemployed corporate executives for the past fifteen years, coordinated countless company downsizings, and managed a multi-state team of consultants who delivered career transition services throughout North America; I too was downsized, and entered the ranks of the corporate unemployed!

-As in Charles Dickens' A Christmas Carol, each spirit of the grief cycle paid me a visit.
+As in Charles Dickens' holiday classic A Christmas Carol, each spirit of the grief cycle paid me a visit.
 I experienced denial, anger, bargaining, depression, and only recently, came to acceptance.

 Denial, the first stage of my grief cycle, was subconscious and automatic.
 Feelings of isolation, shock, and numbness were accompanied by the free-floating thought, "No, this can't be happening to me, I'm a Corporate Outplacement Consultant who counsels the unemployed.
 I'm not a client!"

 When denial broke, I immediately was confronted by the spirit of Anger.
 To my surprise, I leaked anger toward former colleagues who survived the re-alignment.
-Adding insult to injury, I wrongfully accused one dear friend, and colleague of being insensitive to my job loss, only to discover shortly afterward, she risked losing her position by pleading the case for my retention before the company's Leadership Team.
+Adding insult to injury, I wrongfully accused one dear friend, and colleague of being insensitive to my job loss, only to discover shortly afterward, she risked losing her position by pleading before the company's leadership team the case for my retention.

 Logically, I knew my position was eliminated along with scores of other employees' jobs.
 It was strictly a business decision, completely devoid of mean-spiritedness, or ill-will.
 My emotions, however, were not so easily convinced.